 - Single-use plastic straws.

 An important exemption for straws

 Plastic straws are a vital accessibility aid for some people to eat and drink independently and, for this reason, the upcoming ban on single-use plastics in Scotland includes a critical exemption in support of this.
-Access to plastic straws will be protected for those who need them and they can made available on request in certain settings such as pharmacies and hospitality premises.
+Access to plastic straws is protected for those who need them and they can be made available on request in certain settings such as pharmacies and hospitality premises.

 The restrictions cover single-use plastic products of all types, including ones that are made of plant-based materials and that are biodegradable or compostable.
 It also covers single-use items which contain plastic and other materials such as plastic-coated paper or plastic-lined cartons.

 The ban means that businesses cannot provide these items to end users (customers) in Scotland on a free or chargeable basis either on their premises or online (unless an exemption applies, e.g., straws).

 Talking to young people about environmental issues can sometimes be difficult but Glasgow Science Centre's Spark Magazine has a great introduction into the single-use plastics ban on page 3 - "We're saying so long to some single-use plastics".